HGStone/BCML-3.10.4a/docs/README.md

 ## 3.10.9 Explanation

 This is an attempt to revert changes to BCML that broke old mod support, while still keeping the other changes that came after 3.10.4.
-Also attempting to build standalone executables for cross platform usage, possibly even for MacOS
+Also attempting to build standalone executables for cross platform usage, possibly even for MacOS (Edit: no apples)

 ## Purpose